frankoemig/vital-signs-demo/input/pagecontent/bloodpressure.md

 The following diagram aggregates all aspects that can be found somewhere.
 It tries to arrange them in a way that helps to understand the semantics, and to sort them.
+For the moment, additional explanatory text has not been duplicated from other sources for copyright and IP reasons.
+It can be expected, that this will be done later on.

 <div>
 {% include bloodpressure_mm.svg width='600px' %}
 </div>

+#### Some Notes on the mindmap

+* value on the left: assembles all details dealing with the measured value itself
+* protocol: context information
+* sleep status: this has been replaced by consciousness to also allow for "unconscious" as a separate value.
+* event: Some people increase their blood pressure by just seeing a physician, or for other reasons.
+Not sure whether this is relevant information, but it should not be left out.

 ### Step 2: Information Model